jeffThompson/PhysicalComputing/Week02_LEDs/Code/03-RGB_LED.md

 The `1` at the end specifies that we only have one RGB LED.
 If you were to hook them up externally, NeoPixels can be chained together!
 (For a cool example, see [this badass lightsaber](https://ziasabers.com/shop/neopixel-lightsaber/).)

-Finally, we set the LED's brightness. `1` means full brightness, `0` is off, and `0.5` is half brightness:
+Finally, we can set the LED's brightness. `1` means full brightness, `0` is off, and `0.5` is half brightness:

 ```python
 led.brightness = 0.1